MaxLugo/SVARIV/README.md

 Contains the related functions for the implementation.

 example.py
-This file will call SVARIV.py functions and create
+This file will call SVARIV.py functions and replicates the results

 requirements.txt
 libraries required to run the the python implementation

 runtime.txt
-python version to be use

-The python version was tested in python-3.7.6.
-Also can be use in python 3+
+python version to be use in this case was tested in python-3.7.6 But it should run in python 3+